 - Brexit has hastened the CHIEF replacement, CDS

 HMRC has had to accelerate the delivery of the new customs infrastructure to handle the numbers of declarations post-Brexit.
-This is now due to be in place in January 2019, 2 months before the UK exits the EU.

 - The ATWD portal will cease to be